mesosphere/dcos-docs-site/pages/docs/1.10/deploying-services/marathon-api/index.md

 ---
+layout: layout.pug
-post_title: Marathon API
+title: Marathon API
-menu_order: 40
+menuWeight: 40
 ---

 The Marathon API allows you to manage long-running containerized services (apps and pods).